Our street address is: 4 Parramatta Square, 12 Darcy Street, Parramatta NSW 2150.

 Call 13 14 50 and ask for an interpreter in your language and request to be connected to 1300 305 695i

 i Local call cost from land line (fixed) telephones.
 Calls from mobiles will be charged at applicable rates.

-The Department of Planning and Environment takes a people-focused, proactive, and timely approach to managing feedback and complaints.
+The department takes a people-focused, proactive, and timely approach to managing feedback and complaints.

 We are committed to providing an open and accessible process for everyone so that we can be accountable to the community we serve.

-Feedback and complaints from the public are a valued and legitimate part of the relationship between the Department of Planning and Environment and our customers.
+Feedback and complaints from the public are a valued and legitimate part of the relationship between the department and our customers.

 They provide us with opportunities to improve our services, and are an essential component of an open and transparent planning system.